10 Best Portable Air Compressors of 2022 – Top Picks & Reviews

 The Viair 00088 Portable Air Compressor is a great option for buyers on a budget and one of the best small air compressors for jobs around the house or on the road.
 Drawing 12V at 20 amps and delivering 120 PSI, its 1.47-CFM rating isn’t the most powerful compressor, but the modest dimensions and lightweight build make it perfect for smaller tasks—for example, tires up to 33 inches.

 The unit can be powered by alligator clamps that hook up to a car battery or via 10-foot power cable.
 It includes a LED power indicator, 16-foot air hose, and a three-piece inflation tip accessory kit.
 Granted, the power does have its limitations.
 If you are at a job site for which continuation operation of multiple tools is required, you’ll want an upgrade.
-Otherwise, it’s the perfect choice for buyers on a budget.
+Otherwise, it’s the perfect choice for buyers on a budget and the best portable air compressor for the money.

 3. Makita 2.5 MAC2400 Portable Air Compressor